adityathebe/kathmandu-university-cs-notes/COMP 484/InstanceBasedLearning/ReadMe.md

 # Instance-Based Learning
 *(Memory-based learning or Lazy learning)*

-- Instance-based learning methods simply store the training examples.
+- Instance-based learning methods simply store the training examples *< x<sub>i</sub>, f(x<sub>i</sub>) >*
 - Some instance-based learning methods are - Nearest Neighbor and Locally Weighted Regression
-- Instances are assumed to be points in Euclidean Space
+- Instances are assumed to be points in Euclidean Space.
+Or in case of case-based reasoning, which is another approach to instance-based learning, the instances are represented by complex logical descriptions rather than points in a Euclidean space.
 - Can approximate both real-valued and discrete-valued target functions